CLI Commands

 show | Display current configuration |

-llm | Manage LLM configuration |
+llm | Manage LLM provider configuration |

 config show

-Section titled “config show”Display current configuration.
+Section titled “config show”Display current configuration (secrets masked by default).

-unfault config showconfig llm
+unfault config show [--show-secrets]config llm

 unfault config llm <PROVIDER>OpenAI